jameslawler/notes/docs/portuguese-language/verbs/todo2/tornar.md

 ## Writing Prompts

-1. Imagine como seria a sua vida se pudesse tornar-se uma personagem de um livro ou filme.
-Descreva essa nova identidade.
+1. Descreva como você se tornou quem você é hoje.
+Describe how you became who you are today.
-2. Descreva como você se tornou quem é hoje, destacando os eventos ou experiências que moldaram sua personalidade.
+2. Quem você gostaria de ser à medida que envelhece?
+Who would you like to become as you grow older?
-3. Reflita sobre um objetivo que você espera alcançar no futuro e descreva os passos que precisa tomar para tornar esse objetivo uma realidade.
+3. Como você se torna milionário?
+How do you become a millionaire?